codefreezefi/codefreeze.fi/_includes/code-of-conduct.md

 If you need help, have any further questions or have any other concerns, please contact a volunteer immediately.
 - Find and talk to the volunteers at the conference
 - Contact [info@codefreeze.fi](mailto:info@codefreeze.fi)
-- Ask in the #codefreeze_fi on the [Software Crafters](https://www.softwarecrafters.org/) Slack
+- Ask in the `#codefreeze_fi` channel on the [Software Crafters Slack](http://slack.softwarecrafters.org/)
 - Contact a volunteer on Slack

 ### Credits

-These values are inspired by SoCraTes Germany https://socrates-conference.de/values.
+These values are inspired by SoCraTes Germany <https://socrates-conference.de/values>.

 ### Further Questions?
 Feel invited to contact us via our details listed below